WPManageNinja/mollie-for-paymattic/README.md

 ##### methods
 - verifyIPN (after recieviing an ipn through our provided webhook it verifies if it is a real and authenticated ipn from desired payment gateway)
 - handleIpn (Handle the
-- makeApiCall (Where it makes the api call with all the necessary authorization keys and arguments for any kind of payment api interaction)
+- makeApiCall (Where it makes the api call with all the necessary authorization keys and arguments for any kind of payment api interaction) you can

 Implement all the methods of <b>API/IPN.php</b> file as usual and replace <b>mollie</b> with your cutom payment.